G-Corp/wok_async_message_handler/README.md

 The whole map will be merged into message :payload value.
 If you don't specify a "source" field, it will be added to your payload with @producer_name as value.
 IE, ```build_and_store(%{session_id: my_session_id})``` will have a payload field with ```%{session_id: my_session_id, source: @producer_name}```

-This method accept an options (map) as second param.
+This method accepts an options (map) as second param.
 You can add these fields in this map:
 * ```:pkey``` : atom, let you specify which key from the first map you want to use get the value for partition key.
 * ```:from``` : string, let you specify a custom ```from``` for the message.
 * ```:to``` : string, let you specify a custom ```to``` for the message.